 Most horseback riding operations are limited to US Forest Service trails and regulations.
 Forest Service permits limit exactly where horses can ride and stop.
 Taking groups of horseback riders off trail and cross-country is not allowed in many of the high-use areas like the trails around Vail and Beaver Creek.

-Here at Sage Outdoor Adventures we do things differently.
-We operate on a 6,000-acre private ranch.
+Here at Sage Outdoor Adventures, we do things differently.
+Our base of operations is a 6,000-acre private mountain.
 That’s larger than the Vail ski area!
-This extraordinary ranch is home to expansive meadows filled with wildflowers, creeks and ponds, old-growth stands of aspen trees and historic cabins.
-The ranch is teeming with wildlife like elk and deer.
+This extraordinary location is home to expansive meadows filled with wildflowers, creeks and ponds, old-growth stands of aspen trees and historic cabins.
+The mountain here is teeming with wildlife like elk and deer.

-Our private ranch horseback rides are not limited by Forest Service permit regulations.
-Our riders are free to explore the entire ranch, follow game trails through the woods and trot through the sunny meadows.
+Horseback rides on our private mountain are not limited by Forest Service permit regulations.
+Our riders are free to explore the entire area, follow game trails through the woods and trot through the sunny meadows.
 On a horseback ride with us, you won’t be riding single-file down a narrow dirt track.
 You’ll be able to explore the beautiful country that Colorado has to offer.

 So next time you think of going on a horseback ride when you’re visiting the Vail area, break away from the pack and the standard nose-to-tail rides.
-Join us as we set off across a vast and historic ranch.
+Join us as we set off across a vast and historic private mountain.
 Experience what a horseback riding experience should be!

 Have mediocre memories of a nose-to-tail horseback ride?
 You can forget those.
 Here at Sage, we ride a beautiful mountain ranch the size of Vail ski area.
 Not bound by Forest Service trails, we make our own.
 Experience the wide-open feel of Colorado’s backcountry on a horseback ride through aspen groves, wildflowers and along mountain lakes.